okteto/okteto/README.md

 We created a [few guides to help you get started](https://github.com/okteto/samples) with `okteto` and your favorite programming language.

+### Releases

+Okteto is released into three channels: stable, beta, and dev.
+By default when okteto is installed the stable channel is used.
+If you need to access features not yet widely available you can install from the beta or dev channel.
+More info in the [release documentation](docs/RELEASE.md).

 ## Useful links

 - [Getting started](https://www.okteto.com/docs/getting-started/#installing-okteto-cli)